WaiKani/DataAnalysis/README.md

 ![](https://github.com/WaiKani/DataAnalysis/blob/main/Cap56%20(6).jpg)

-We see a high number of cases at the beginning but numbers decreasing over the years.
+We see a high number of cases at the beginning but numbers are decreasing over the years.

 ## Question 2